jgswift/kenum/README.md

 ## Usage

-Kenum is a simple component to provide enum behavior, both regular enums and bitwise enums are included in this package.
+Kenum is a simple component to provide enum behavior in php.
+Both conventional enums and bitwise enums are included in this package.

 The following is a base Kenum minimal example
 ```php